aquasecurity/tracee/docs/docs/events/builtin/syscalls/process_vm_writev.md

 # process_vm_writev

 ## Intro

-process_vm_writev - transfer data between address spaces of different processes
+process_vm_writev - transfer data between the address spaces of two processes.

 ## Description
-process_vm_writev() is a system call that allows for transfer of data between the address spaces of two different processes, the caller, and the target.
-The two processes are referred to as the "local" and the "remote" process.
-It does this by writing the contents of one or more iovec data structure entries from the local process to the same entries in a buffer belonging to the remote process.
-This transfer may either be a completely new set of data, or an update to previously written data.
-The general approach to using this system call is to use either the `vm_writev()` or the `process_vm_writev()`set the iovec data structures of the local process.
-Then, the contents of those iovec entries can be transfered to the target process by issuing the `process_vm_writev()` syscall, passing in its parameters the intended target process and the structures containing the data to be written.

-Are there any edge-cases, drawbacks or advantages of using it?

-A potential disadvantage is that the local process must have a full copy of the data ready to be written, which may involve a significant amount of time and effort for large amounts of data.
-Additionally, the remote process may not always have the relevant data to be updated or the memory protection for the target buffer may restrict a successful write.
+The `process_vm_writev()` system call facilitates a vectorized write to a specified process's address space from another process's address space, enabling direct memory-to-memory data transfers.
+Like its counterpart `process_vm_readv()`, this syscall provides a mechanism for direct inter-process memory access, which is particularly beneficial for debugging tools or certain specialized inter-process communication methods.

 ## Arguments

-* `pid`: `pid_t`[K] - pid of the target process
+* `pid`:`pid_t`[K] - Process ID of the target process to which data is to be written.
-* `local_iov`: `const struct iovec*`[K] - pointer to the iovec structure for the host process
+* `local_iov`:`struct iovec *`[U] - Pointer to an array of `iovec` structures indicating the local memory segments.
-* `liovcnt`: `unsigned long`[K] - number of elements from the local iovec structure to be written
+* `liovcnt`:`unsigned long`[K] - Number of elements in `local_iov`.
-* `remote_iov`: `const struct iovec*`[K] - pointer to the iovec structure for the target process
+* `remote_iov`:`struct iovec *`[U] - Pointer to an array of `iovec` structures pointing to the remote memory segments in the target process.
-* `riovcnt`: `unsigned long`[K] - number of elements from the remote iovec structure to be written
+* `riovcnt`:`unsigned long`[K] - Number of elements in `remote_iov`.
-* `flags`: `unsigned long`[K] - additional flags to be passed to the syscall
+* `flags`:`unsigned long`[K] - Flag bits to modify operation (typically set to 0).

 ### Available Tags

 * K - Originated from kernel-space.
-* U - Originated from user space (for example, pointer to user space memory used to get it)
+* U - Originated from user space.
-* TOCTOU - Vulnerable to TOCTOU (time of check, time of use)
+* TOCTOU - Vulnerable to TOCTOU (time of check, time of use).
-* OPT - Optional argument - might not always be available (passed with null value)
+* OPT - Optional argument - might not always be available (passed with null value).

 ## Hooks

-### process_vm_writev
+### sys_process_vm_writev

 #### Type

-Kprobe
+Tracepoint (through `sys_enter`).

 #### Purpose

-To record information about data written from the local process to the target process.
+To monitor and capture instances when the `process_vm_writev()` system call is invoked, detailing the source and destination memory regions and the processes involved.

 ## Example Use Case

-One example use case for this system call is when a search engine needs to quickly update thousands of webpages across many different machines simultaneously.
-Rather than updating each page one at a time, the process_vm_writev syscall can be used to transfer the same data set to multiple machines, significantly reducing the time needed to update all the pages.
+Crafting a tool or utility that necessitates direct writing to the memory of a target process, bypassing file-based methods or other indirect techniques.
+This is seen in some advanced debugging or monitoring tools.

 ## Issues

-No major issues have been found with this system call.
+The use of `process_vm_writev()` can introduce security risks, especially when not appropriately guarded.
+Unauthorized memory writes can compromise process integrity, and as such, proper permissions and checks must always be enforced to prevent malicious actions.

 ## Related Events

-* `readv`: The readv system call is similar to process_vm_writev in that it allows for data transfer between two process, however readv only allows for reading data from the remote process.
-* `mmap`: During a successful `process_vm_writev` call, the contents of the data structures from the remote process can be mapped into the address space of the local process.
-This allows for more efficient data transfer between the two processes.
+* `process_vm_readv()` - Transfer data from the address space of another process.

-> This document was automatically generated by OpenAI and needs review.
-It might
+> This document was automatically generated by OpenAI and reviewed by a Human.
-> not be accurate and might contain errors.
-The authors of Tracee recommend that
-> the user reads the "events.go" source file to understand the events and their
-> arguments better.